QuantConnect/Lean/readme.md

 If you get: "XX not found" -> Make sure Nuget ran successfully, and re-run if neccessary.

+If you get other errors that lead to the failure of your building, please refer to the commands in "DockerfileLeanFoundation" file for help.

 - Run the compiled `exe` file:
 ```
 cd Lean/Launcher/bin/Debug